obokhove/wetropolis20162020/feedback/README.md

 - Just awesome.
 Smart.
 Intuitive.
 Fun.
 - I love Wetropolis.
 (See photo of drawing above by someone who played for an hour with Wetropolis and took 5 videos.)
 - I think this exhibit is great.
 Could you add a way to force a flood made with difffently weighted arbles/blocks in the marble path?!
 Would be funny to see -flood.
-- This exhibit is very coool but could also simulate tsunamis?
+- This exhibit is very cool but could (you) also simulate tsunamis?
 9 second moor/res for the win. [*OB reply: Our coastal wave-tank in Leeds can illustrate overtopping by coastal waves and inundation by tsunamis.*]
 - Brilliant visual & practical demo of flooding.
 Thank you.
 - Really nice model of flood control, I like how everything is presented and I learned some new things too.
 - Brilliant!
 So claer & captures the concept of chance in weather systems.Please construct more. [*Reply OB: the full and open design is found on this GitHub site and anyone is free to build a bespoke Wetropolis.
 Given lack of funding of outreach by UK funding agencies and universities, we are unable to build more ourselves.*]